As we well see later, a similar method is also used to

 from time to time during writing anyway, so they can keep

 an eye on the typographic progress of the document.
-Just
+So

 If you work from the command line, the